mario-rggj/complevo-code-assignment/README.md

 ### TODO
 - [ ] Finish README
+- [ ] Add Name and Description search filter to the get all endpoint
+- [ ] Add sorting to the get all endpoint
-- [ ] Add query strings example to API
+- [x] Add query strings example to API
 - [x] Integration tests for endpoints
 - [x] Use Docker
 - [x] Implement Repository Pattern